SakshiChitrio/Customers-Shopping-behvaiour-Analysis/README.md

 1. Download the Cleaned CSV from /Data folder.
 2. Open the .ipynb file from /Python folder in Jupyter Notebook.
 3. Import SQL queries from /SQL folder into MySQL Workbench.
+4. Open .pbix file from /Dashboard folder in Power BI Desktop.

 ## 👩‍💻 Author and Contact
 **Sakshi Chitrio**\
  Aspiring Data Analyst\
 📧 Email: chitriosakshi@gmail.com\
-5. Open .pbix file from /Dashboard folder in Power BI Desktop.

-Created by Sakshi Chitrio